Red, White and Boom! July 4th Fireworks Spectacular

 Financial rewards for landscape water conservation measures

 The City of Chandler offers financial rewards to eligible homeowners who make a cost-saving investment in their property by altering their landscaping or irrigation system in an effort to reduce water consumption.
-The City’s Water Conservation Division offers rebates to those who convert all or portions of their turf areas to low-water use landscape, plant low-water-use xeriscape vegetation and install smart irrigation controllers.
-The rebates are credited to the homeowner’s utility bill and meant to incentivize other residents to make a similar commitment to conserve precious potable water resources.
+The City’s Water Conservation Division offers rebates to those who convert all or portions of their turf areas to low-water-use landscape, plant low-water-use xeriscape vegetation and install smart irrigation controllers.
+The rebates are credited to the homeowner’s utility bill and are meant to incentivize other residents to make a similar commitment to conserving precious potable water resources.
 Applying for a rebate is now easier with an online application.
 Applications are generally processed within 10 business days.

 Installing a smart irrigation controller can earn a homeowner up to $250, while xeriscape installation and turf conversion of at least 1,000 square feet can result in a maximum of $3,000 per household, or $200 per 1,000 square feet of grass removed.

 The latest generation of smart irrigation controllers use current weather data and information about site conditions such as soil moisture, rain, wind, slope, soil and plant type to apply the right amount of water to the landscape.
 The use of smart irrigation controllers produces significant water savings; tens of thousands of gallons in some cases.